biography / bishop harberauthor, mythologist, scholar, and storyteller

 From the Ashes

-Starting in January 2016 and moving forward, his work as a full-time student, technology professional, and lay counselor continues.
+Starting in January 2016 and moving forward, his work as a full-time student, author, and lay counselor continues.
 Bishop also branched out in late 2016 and began working as an Assistant Behavior Analyst focused on learning challenged and autistic children.

-Bishop is also focused on completing two new manuscripts for publication as well as starting his own autobiography—The Law of Falling Bodies, a three-volume, unconventional, exposé of his phenomenal journey and adventures through life.
+Bishop is also focused on completing two new manuscripts for publication as well as co-authoring an autobiography—The Law of Falling Bodies, a three-volume, unconventional, exposé of his phenomenal journey and adventures through life.

 BBA, Business Admin/BA, Sociology (1991)